leozangulo/aimastermind/security.md

 * Up to INR 10,000 (approximately
  USD 120\): Breach in observance of data principal
-* Up to INR 200 Crore
- (approximately USD 24 million): Breach in not giving notice of personal data breach
+* Up to INR 200 Crore  (approximately USD 24 million): Breach in not giving notice of personal data breach
 * Up to INR 200 Crore: Breach in  observance of additional obligation in relation to children
-* Up to INR 250 Crore
- (approximately USD 30 million): Non\-compliance of the provisions by data fiduciaries
+* Up to INR 250 Crore  (approximately USD 30 million): Non\-compliance of the provisions by data  fiduciaries

 The key takeaway is this: any company operating in India needs to be aware that the new law spells out requirements on cross\-border data transfers and establishes significant penalties for organizations that breach those requirements.
 Other jurisdictions, including the United States, are establishing their own requirements and penalties.
 If you're processing data in the world's largest economies, you need to follow these regulations.

 ## Security and watsonx on IBM Cloud

 So, you know your organization has to take security extremely seriously.
 Not only is your company's reputation at stake if you have a security breach, but you face the possibility of significant fines of you don't take steps to protect your customers.
 But who can you trust with your data?
 Who has the established procedures, sites, and infrastructure to protect you and your customers?

 The answer to that question is IBM.
 With its long history of data expertise and protection, IBM now applies its multi\-level security protocols to AI data and processes.

+Watsonx is IBM's Data & AI platform for business.
+It is made up of three main pillars: watsonx.ai, watsonx.data, and watsonx.governance.

 Following are just some of the security measures that IBM Cloud data centers provide for watsonx services.
 As you'll see, IBM's generative AI solution on IBM Cloud puts security at the heart of every feature and function.

+### Additional Information of IBM Cloud multi-level security for watsonx (from diagram)

+- watsonx on IBM Cloud is deployed on a multizone region
+- There are 3 zones that the watsonx on IBM Cloud service uses for High availability
+- watsonx on IBM Cloud leverages (or uses) the following IBM Cloud services: IBM Activity Tracker, IBM Cloud Monitoring Object Storage, IBM Kubernetes, IBM Service Message Hub, IBM Cloud Registry, IBM Cloud DB and IBM IAM

 ## Secure data sites

 The watsonx infrastructure resides on the IBM Cloud platform, which has undergone independent audits for compliance with [SSAE16](https://ssae-16.com/?utm_source=ibm_developer&utm_content=in_content_link&utm_id=articles_awb-data-privacy-security-watsonx-workloads-ibm-cloud) Type II SOC 1, 2, and 3 standards, as outlined by the American Institute of Certified Public Accountants.
 Physical security of IBM property employs a multi\-layered approach encompassing site,building, data center, and data center partitions.
 Employee access to systems hosting watsonx on IBM Cloud is restricted based on job requirements.
 Building security is tiered according to security categorization, employing measures such as:

 * Gates